A Daughter of the Poor

 A Daughter of the Poor is a 1917 American silent comedy-drama film produced by Fine Arts Film Company and released by Triangle Film Corporation.
 The film was directed by Edward Dillon and starred young Bessie Love.

-Although incomplete, prints of the film survive at the George Eastman House.
+Although incomplete, prints of the film survive at the George Eastman Museum.

 Plot

-Although she and her family are poor, Rose (Love) is very generous to a lame child Lola (Giraci).
-Her kindness captures the attention of wealthy publisher Stevens (Stockdale), whose interest in Rose angers her beau Creig (Beranger), who is a worker and radical writer.
-When her uncle is imprisoned, Rose goes to the father of Stevens (Stewart) to have him released.
-He is impressed by Rose, and learns about Lola, deciding to adopt her.
-Creig follows Rose to the Stevens home, and is surprised to find that they published his radical treatise, and are prepared to pay him for his work.
+Despite her family's poverty, Rose (Love) generously helps a disabled child named Lola (Giraci).
+Her kindness attracts wealthy publisher Jack Stevens (Stewart), whose interest in Rose angers her boyfriend Creig (Beranger), a worker and radical writer.

+When Rose's uncle is imprisoned, she appeals to Stevens' father James (Stockdale) for his release.
+Impressed by Rose, the elder Stevens learns about Lola and decides to adopt her.
+Creig follows Rose to the Stevens home and discovers they have published his radical treatise and want to pay him for his work.